 What is Microsoft Office?

 Office is a suite of tools that comprises: Word, Excel, Powerpoint, Outlook, and OneDrive.
 To use such apps, you can either subscribe to Office 365 on Microsoft's website and download the apps from there or download the individual apps from the Mac App Store and buy a subscription as an in-app purchase.

-Subscriptions are annual and there are several different tiers, each of which provides a different level of service with regard to the number of devices you can install Office apps on.
+Subscriptions are annual, and there are several different tiers, each of which provides a different level of service concerning the number of devices you can install Office apps on.

 Why is it so difficult to uninstall Office?

 Good question!
 Microsoft offers an uninstall utility on Windows PCs that allows you to remove Office or any Office app with a few clicks.
 However, on a Mac, you have to do it the manual way.
 That means not just removing the app binaries themselves but hunting down all the other ‘junk’ files that Microsoft Office installs on your Mac.

 Backup your data

 Once you’ve uninstalled Office, you will obviously not be able to open any files you have that are in Microsoft formats like .doc, .xls, or .ppt in their parent applications.
 So, before you uninstall Word, Excel, or PowerPoint, make sure that you have another way of opening those files if you need them.